ngwanatiyani/KeepITBlue-website/README.md

 ![CSS](https://skillicons.dev/icons?i=css) CSS

 It contains the following pages: Home, About, Contact, Donate, Projects, and Volunteer.
-The website can be ruined through VS code or any preffered IDE but let me make it easy for you here is the website domain :   https://keepitblue.netlify.app/
+The website can be excuted through VS code or any preffered IDE but let me make it easy for you here is the website domain :   https://keepitblue.netlify.app/